astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 ### Invite to Workspace

 The ability to invite users to an Astronomer Workspace is limited to Workspace _Admins_, who can also grant the _Admin_ role to other users.
-Workspace _Editors_ and _Viewers_ cannot invite or otherwise manage Workspace users, though they may do so at the deployment level depending on their deployment-level role.
+Workspace _Editors_ and _Viewers_ cannot invite or otherwise manage other Workspace users, though they may do so at the deployment level depending on their deployment-level role.

 A user who creates a Workspace is automatically granted the _Admin_ role for the Workspace and has the ability to create any number of Airflow Deployments within it.
+Every Workspace must have at least 1 Workspace _Admin_.

 #### via Astronomer UI